Cyperus esculentus: Compatibility with other crops

 Cyperus esculentus is extremely difficult to remove completely once established.
 This is due to the plant having a stratified and layered root system, with tubers and roots being interconnected to a depth of 36 cm or more.
 The tubers are connected by fragile roots that are prone to snapping when pulled, making the root system difficult to remove intact.
-Intermediate rhizomes can potentially reach a length of 60 cm.
+Intermediate rhizomes can reach a length of 60 cm.
 The plant can quickly regenerate if a single tuber is left in place.
 By competing for light, water and nutrients it can reduce the vigour of neighbouring plants.
 It can develop into a dense colony.
 Patch boundaries can increase by more than one meter per year.
 Tubers and seed disperse with agricultural activities, soil movement or by water and wind.
 They are often known as a contaminant in crop seeds.
 When plants are small they are hard to distinguish from other weeds such as Dactylis glomerata and Elytrigia repens.
 Thus it is hard to discover in an early stage and therefore hard to counteract.
 Once it is detected, mechanical removal, hand removal, grazing, damping, and herbicides can be used to inhibit C. esculentus.